JuliaExtremes/IDFDataCanada.jl/README.md

 ## TO-DO

+* Add tests and code coverage
-* Automatic deletion of .zip files
+* Automatic deletion of .zip files in the intermediate downloading step
 * Add ECCC weather station data (work in progress)
-* Add tests and code coverage